-ORIGINS: Armenian rechel (preserved fruit) has roots in the Arabic murabba, which was then popularized across Western and Central Asia by the Ottoman Empire.
+Armenian rechel (preserved fruit) has roots in the Arabic murabba, which was popularized across Western and Central Asia by the Ottoman Empire.
 This version is a traditional variety made from watermelon rinds.
 A perfect zero-waste way to use up those leftover melon rinds.

 These watermelon rind preserves were super tasty!
 The rind itself is slightly sour from the vinegar and orange juice, but the main flavour is sweet.
-Because of the long simmering time, the rind is a little bit chewy, but overall it’s still quite firm to bite into.
+Because of the long simmering time, the naturally crunchy rind becomes a little bit chewy, almost like a gummy.

 Because the rind itself is so neutral, it doesn’t have any watermelon flavour.
 Even though I left a little bit of flesh on the rind (mostly to give it a pretty colour), I couldn’t taste the watermelon at all.
 If anything, it has an almost citrusy flavour from the orange juice.